AFF

 Once she was sure Tess had left, Jessica went

 to Sands’ room, opening the door after a brief knock.
-She looked around the room and found Sands by

 an open window, cigarette in hand.
 “The